PurityControl7/PurityControl7/README.md

 # About me:

-I'm a former classically trained musician with a degree in violin, and I am also proficient in playing the electric guitar, which I actively play and enjoy to this day.
+I'm a former classically trained musician with a degree in violin (abbreviated title: mag. mus.), and I am also proficient in playing the electric guitar, which I actively play and enjoy to this day.
 Despite my love for music, it led to a dead end as I struggled to find stable and meaningful employment in Croatia.

 Being secretly in love with technology my whole life, I eventually enrolled in an entry-level network engineering course at Algebra University College.
 This ignited a deep interest in network engineering, helping me understand the essential concepts and technologies required for data transport.
 After completing the course, I successfully passed my CCNA certification as well.